-Dating back to the 6th century BC, Pompeii has connections to the Samnites, Etruscans, Greeks and Phoenicians, although it is most famous as a thriving Roman town and harbour destroyed by the volcano Mount Vesuvius when it erupted on the 24th August 79 AD.
+Dating back to the 6th century BCE, Pompeii has connections to the Samnites, Etruscans, Greeks, and Phoenicians, although it is most famous as a thriving Roman town and harbour destroyed by the volcano Mount Vesuvius when it erupted on the 24th August 79 AD.
 Although due to a charcoal inscription found in 2018 during excavations in Pompeii, it is now believed that this may have happened in October 79 AD.

 The eruption, which occurred over a number of days, covered Pompeii with over 4 metres of ash and pumice.
 The roofs of the houses weren’t designed to withstand the weight that was imposed on them resulting in their collapse, although domed buildings such as the baths were able to withstand the weight and remained intact.